 Annual General Meeting

-The 3rd Annual General Meeting of Centurion PLC was held on at Champa Central Hotel, Male'.
-A total of 48 shareholders attended the AGM, with shareholders being present in person and shareholders being present by proxy.
+The 4th Annual General Meeting of Centurion PLC was held as a virtual AGM on Tuesday, 18th August 2020 at 20:30pm Via Zoom.
+A total of 43 shareholders attended the AGM.

 The following key resolutions were approved: